-Academic Career: UGRD

-Course Component: Lecture
+Academic Career: Undergraduate Course Component: Lecture

 Grade Component: LG/SNC Elective Basis

 PHIL 0220 - INTRODUCTION TO EXISTENTIALISM

 Minimum Credits: 3 Maximum Credits: 3

-This introductory level course explores the central existentialism question of how to be a genuine individual or self through reading of
+This introductory level course explores the central existentialist question of how to be a genuine individual or self through reading of several major

-several major authors, such as pascal, Kierkegaard, Dostoievski, Nietzsche, and Sartre.
+authors, such as pascal, Kierkegaard, Dostoievski, Nietzsche, and Sartre.

-Academic Career: UGRD Course Component: Lecture
+Academic Career: Undergraduate Course Component: Lecture

 Grade Component: LG/SNC Elective Basis

 PHIL 0300 - INTRODUCTION TO ETHICS

-Minimum Credits: 3

-Maximum Credits: 3
+Minimum Credits: 3 Maximum Credits: 3

 This is an introductory course considering the question of one fundamental moral principle - right and wrong.
-The results are applied
+The results are applied to moral

-to moral problems of serious interest today.
+problems of serious interest today.

+Academic Career: Undergraduate

-Academic Career: UGRD Course Component: Lecture
+Course Component: Lecture

 Grade Component: LG/SNC Elective Basis

-PHIL 0310 - ETHICS, SCIENCE & TECHNOLOGY
+PHIL 0310 - ETHICS, SCIENCE AND TECHNOLOGY

 Minimum Credits: 3

 Maximum Credits: 3

 This course examines the ethical implications of developments in science and technology--such as those involving gene cloning and splicing, prolonging life, prenatal testing, radiation and ozone depletion, purported climate change, environmental hazards and safety, and agricultural practices.
 Attention will be given to frameworks and perspectives for ethical analysis as well as methods for analyzing risk-benefit trade-offs.

-Academic Career: UGRD

-Course Component: Lecture
+Academic Career: Undergraduate Course Component: Lecture

 Grade Component: LG/SNC Elective Basis

 PHIL 0320 - SOCIAL PHILOSOPHY

-Minimum Credits: 3 Maximum Credits: 3

-An introduction to some traditional philosophical perspectives on the nature of society.
-Philosophers studied might include Plato,

-Hobbes, Marx, and Twentieth-Century social theorists.

-Academic Career: UGRD Course Component: Lecture

-Grade Component: LG/SNC Elective Basis

-PHIL 0340 - PHILOSOPHY AND GENDER

 Minimum Credits: 3

 Maximum Credits: 3

-An examination of philosophical ideas and issues connected with gender.
-Special attention will be given to feminist thought as it

-relates to traditional philosophical issues concerning knowledge, reality, and value.
+An introduction to some traditional philosophical perspectives on the nature of society.
+Philosophers studied might include Plato, Hobbes, Marx, and

+Twentieth-Century social theorists.

+Academic Career: Undergraduate

-Academic Career: UGRD Course Component: Lecture
+Course Component: Lecture

 Grade Component: LG/SNC Elective Basis

 PHIL 0365 - MORAL PHILOSOPHY AND THE LAW

-Minimum Credits: 3 Maximum Credits: 3

 An exploration of moral perspectives on the law via an examination of such questions as the following: does law have a moral basis or justification?
 Is there a moral duty to obey the law?
 Are there objective standards of conduct that are morally binding on everyone?
-Is

-it morally proper to use the law in an attempt to coerce moral behavior?
+Is it morally proper to use the law in an attempt to coerce moral behavior?

-Academic Career: UGRD Course Component: Lecture
+Academic Career: Undergraduate Course Component: Lecture

 Grade Component: LG/SNC Elective Basis

 PHIL 0470 - PHILOSOPHY OF RELIGION

-Minimum Credits: 3

-Maximum Credits: 3
+Minimum Credits: 3 Maximum Credits: 3

 A critical examination of the rationality of faith in the existence of god.
-Traditional arguments both for and against the existence of

-god are considered, along with pragmatic justifications of faith based upon its beneficial consequences.
+Traditional arguments both for and against the existence of god are considered, along with pragmatic justifications of faith based upon its beneficial consequences.

-Academic Career: UGRD Course Component: Lecture
+Academic Career: Undergraduate Course Component: Lecture

 Grade Component: LG/SNC Elective Basis

 PHIL 0500 - INTRODUCTION TO LOGIC

 Minimum Credits: 3 Maximum Credits: 3

 An introduction to the concepts and methods of modern deductive logic.
-Propositional logic is emphasized, but quantificational logic
+Propositional logic is emphasized, but quantificational logic is touched

-is touched upon.
+upon.